20 Budget Bedroom Decor Ideas That Create Your Dream Space

 Mix Textures Through Affordable Textiles

-“Layering textiles is like building a color palette in painting—you need variety to create depth, but everything should harmonize within your overall vision.”
+“Layering textiles is like building a color palette.
+You need variety to create depth and interest, but you want all the pieces to harmonize within the same story.”

 A cozy bedroom featuring a personalized gallery wall with various framed artworks and photographs.